How Does GST Impact the Global Tax Landscape?

 More than a hundred countries are increasingly adopting their domestic national tax system to the consumption-based GST.
-The impact of GST has, therefore, covered virtually all aspects of taxation in India, including the structure, administration, compliance mechanisms, and others.
+The impact of GST has, therefore, extended to nearly all aspects of taxation in India.
+This includes changes in the structure, administration, compliance mechanisms, and more.
 It has also helped develop cross-border trade, commerce, and Indian economy integration into the global financial network.

 GST and the Global Tax Landscape

-As a comprehensive indirect tax levy on the manufacture, sale, and consumption of goods and services, GST has fundamentally transformed India’s domestic tax system.
+GST is a comprehensive indirect tax on the manufacture, sale, and consumption of goods and services.
+It has fundamentally transformed India’s domestic tax system.
 Replacing a complex multi-tier structure with a comparatively more straightforward dual-GST model has integrated the country into a unified market.
-The dual-GST model comprises the Central GST levied by the Central Government and the State GST set by each State Government.
+The dual-GST model comprises two components.
+Firstly, the Central GST is levied by the Central Government.
+Secondly, each State Government sets the State GST.

 Adopting a GST regime in India has changed the principles of indirect taxation from an ‘origin-based’ system to a ‘destination-based’ system.
 Earlier taxes on goods and services varied based on where they were produced.
 With GST, taxes are levied at the destination where goods and services are consumed.
 This shift has helped reduce economic distortions and increased efficiency.

-India’s GST framework bears similarities with international GST/VAT models implemented in countries like Canada, Australia, Singapore, New Zealand, and many EU nations.
-The destination-based taxation principle and inclusion of both goods and services under the tax net conform with global GST best practices.
-However, India has adopted a dual-GST system considering its federal polity, with Central and State Governments levying GST concurrently in line with the constitutional scheme.
+India’s GST framework shares similarities with international GST/VAT models implemented in countries like Canada, Australia, Singapore, New Zealand, and several EU nations.
+Notably, the destination-based taxation principle and the inclusion of both goods and services under the tax net align with global GST best practices.
+However, India has uniquely adopted a dual-GST system, taking into account its federal structure.
+As a result, both the Central and State Governments levy GST concurrently, in accordance with the constitutional framework.

 Most countries follow a unified GST system with a single rate for goods and services.
 But India has taken a differentiated approach with four tax slabs ranging from 0 to 28% and some exemptions.
 There are separate bands for essential goods and services, precious metals, and sin/demerit goods.
 This has been adopted to keep inflation under check and support economic growth during the initial years.
 Multiple rates pose administrative and compliance challenges and may be further streamlined going forward based on revenue considerations.

-Like India, its G20 peers Canada, Germany, the UK, South Korea, South Africa, and Australia have adopted a differentiated rate structure calibrated to suit their economic contexts.
+Like India, its G20 peers—Canada, Germany, the UK, South Korea, South Africa, and Australia have also adopted a differentiated rate structure, which is carefully calibrated to suit their unique economic contexts.
 Regarding GST rates, at around 15-18%, India’s revenue-neutral rate is comparable with the OECD average of 19%.

 China is still deliberating on implementing GST nationally, while the US still needs a GST system at the federal level.
 GST is levied on imports in the EU, Canada, Australia, etc., contributing to as much as 15% of overall collections.
 India still needs to charge import GST, a gap that needs to be addressed to complete the tax coverage.

-On the compliance side, the GST Network (GSTN) has integrated Center and state tax administrations by creating a standard, robust IT infrastructure.
-From registration, returns, and payments to refunds – all processes from the taxpayer’s standpoint are now online via a single portal managed by GSTN.
+On the other hand, the GST Network (GSTN) has successfully integrated the Center and state tax administrations by creating a standard and robust IT infrastructure.
+As a result, processes such as registration, returns, payments, and refunds are now streamlined.
+Furthermore, all these processes are accessible online through a single portal managed by GSTN, making the experience more efficient and user-friendly for taxpayers.
 This has dramatically improved the ease of compliance.
 Within four years, over 13 million businesses have registered under GST.

 The introduction of GST has thus overhauled India’s domestic tax structure.
 It has also facilitated India’s integration with the global economy through destination-based consumption tax principles, which are internationally recognized.
-The inclusive and consensus-based approach to tax governance is well-placed to usher in the next phase of reforms centered around policy stability, process standardization, and rate rationalization.
+Furthermore, the inclusive and consensus-based approach to tax governance is well-positioned to usher in the next phase of reforms.
+This phase, in turn, will focus on policy stability, process standardization, and rate rationalization.
+Consequently, these efforts are expected to enhance the efficiency and transparency of the GST framework, further improving the ease of doing business in India.

 Table: Comparison of GST in different countries

-As India targets to make GST compliance further technology-driven and real-time in nature, it would be leveraging the capabilities of analytics and IoT and aligning itself closer with global best practices in tax administration.
+As India aims to make GST compliance more technology-driven and real-time, it plans to leverage the capabilities of analytics and the Internet of Things (IoT).
+This approach will align the country more closely with global best practices in tax administration.

 Also Read: GST And The Global Tax Landscape

-As business goes global and cross-border trade volumes show phenomenal growth worldwide, governments face pressing challenges in creating fair, transparent, and predictable tax regimes that balance their domestic interests with economic considerations.
+As businesses expand globally and cross-border trade volumes experience phenomenal growth, governments encounter pressing challenges in establishing fair, transparent, and predictable tax regimes.
+These tax systems must strike a balance between safeguarding domestic interests and addressing broader economic considerations

-Governments must also cooperate closely to address challenges like trade imbalances, profit-shifting, tax avoidance, etc., necessitating greater coordination of tax policies across jurisdictions.
-This is where the adoption of GST in a globally consistent manner has facilitated the harmonization of tax structures and supported trade integration.
+Governments must cooperate closely to address challenges like trade imbalances, profit-shifting, and tax avoidance.
+This cooperation requires greater coordination of tax policies across jurisdictions.
+In this context, the adoption of GST in a globally consistent manner has facilitated the harmonization of tax structures.
+It has also supported trade integration.

-By replacing antiquated sales, manufacturing, and customs taxes with a simple consumption tax system, GST has brought tax principles across countries closer through four broad dimensions:
+By replacing antiquated sales, manufacturing, and customs taxes with a simple consumption tax system, GST has brought tax principles across countries closer.
+This alignment occurs through four broad dimensions:

-- Tax Rates: A key goal for countries implementing GST has been to keep the rates broad-based and low to reduce economic distortions and tax evasion.
-As per OECD estimates, the standard GST/VAT rate across countries has steadily declined from over 19% in the 1990s to 16% in 2021 as revenues have improved and the expanded tax net has allowed governments to keep rates reasonable.
+A key goal for countries implementing GST has been to keep the rates broad-based and low to reduce economic distortions and tax evasion.
+According to OECD estimates, the standard GST/VAT rate across countries has steadily declined from over 19% in the 1990s to 16% in 2021.
+This decline is attributed to improved revenues, as the expanded tax net has allowed governments to maintain reasonable rates.

 Countries like Singapore have rates as low as 7%.
-India’s GST regime, with four tiers of speeds ranging from 0% to 28%, achieves a revenue-neutral rate of 15-18%, which is comparable and leaves headroom for further rationalization.
+India’s GST regime has four tiers of rates, ranging from 0% to 28%.
+This structure achieves a revenue-neutral rate of 15-18%, which is comparable to global standards.
+Additionally, it leaves headroom for further rationalization.

 Critical aspects like GST registration, timing of tax liability, place of supply rules, and input tax credit mechanisms have become far more commonly understood and applied across jurisdictions thanks to GST implementation.